SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializer Delegation
 ----------------------

-Initializers can call other initializers, in a process known as :newTerm:`initializer delegation`.
+Initializers can call other initializers to perform part of an instance's initialization.
+This process is known as :newTerm:`initializer delegation`.
 The rules for how initializer delegation works, and for what forms of delegation are allowed, are different for value types and class types.